BuildOnViction/tomochain-testnet/README.md

 If it's at a non-standard location, specify the URL with the DOCKER_HOST environment variable.
 ```

-## How to get free Ethereum in this testnet?
+## How to get free TOMO in testnet?
 Input your addresst to the form: [https://faucet.tomocoin.io](http://faucet.tomocoin.io)

 ## How to use Metamask to connect Tomochain Testnet